guruthree/mac-se-video-converter/README.md

 ### On the cheap

 I did this project to use my VGA demo board, but there's nothing that specifically requires it.
-This project can be done on the cheap with just the Pico in a bread board, the logical level converter, some resistors, and Dupont wires.
-I believe it would work something like this one 47 Ω resistor for any one of the R/G/B GPIO pins (e.g. GPIO 4) in the schematic to convert from 3.3 V to around 1 V, with after the resistor tied to the R/G/B pins of the VGA plug.
-The 47 Ω resistor again from the HSYNC and VSYNC out GPIO pins (16 and 17).
-The result of the wiring for the logic level conversion and video signal in would be the same, as described below.
-Combined with an off-brand logic level converter, I'd guess you could build everything for less than 20 USD/GBP.
+This project can be done on the cheap with just the Pico in a bread board, the logic level converter, some resistors, and Dupont wires.
+I believe it would work something like this:

+* One 47 Ω resistor for any one of the R/G/B GPIO pins (e.g. GPIO 4) in the schematic to convert from 3.3 V to around 1 V, with after the resistor tied to the R/G/B pins of the VGA plug.
+* The 47 Ω resistor again from the HSYNC and VSYNC out GPIO pins (16 and 17).
+* The rest of the wiring for the logic level conversion and video signal in would be the same, as described below.

+Combined with an off-brand logic level converter, I'd guess you could build everything for less than 20 USD/GBP. (**Warning:** I haven't built this, so I don't know for sure if exactly what I've described works, but something similar should according to the VGA demo board schematics the Raspberry Pi Foundation have provided.
+If you do build it, let me know so I can update this!)

 ## Software Requirements
 * [Pico C SDK](https://github.com/raspberrypi/pico-sdk])